Alessio240593/UNet-for-Visual-Saliency-Prediction-with-Multi-Scale-Attention/README.md

 https://www.kaggle.com/datasets/roshan401/salicon

-After downloading and extracting it, place the contents inside the `data/` directory of the project.
+After downloading and extracting it, place the contents inside the `data/` directory of the project (create it with mkdir).

 ### Virtual environment and execution